 Read More +

 Nuclear.
-Palo Verde Generating Station has been the nation’s largest power producer of any kind for 31 years – all of it clean and carbon-free.
+Through 2023, Palo Verde Generating Station has been the nation’s largest power producer of any kind for 32 years – all of it clean and carbon-free.
 As the heart of the APS generation fleet, it provides the foundation for the reliable service our customers count on.

-The plant is a critical asset to the Southwest, generating more than 31 million megawatt-hours annually – enough power for roughly 3.4 million households or 8.5 million people.
-In addition, Palo Verde provided much needed support during the recent Texas power crisis by delaying the start of equipment reliability repairs enabling full-power output when it was most needed.
+The plant is a critical asset to the Southwest, generating more than 32 million megawatt-hours annually – enough power for roughly 3.4 million households, or approximately 8.5 million people.
+In addition, Palo Verde provided much needed support during the recent Texas power crisis by delaying the start of equipment reliability repairs, which enabled full-power output when it was most needed.

 Nuclear energy works with renewable generation to create a more reliable, diverse clean-energy portfolio.
 Palo Verde produces clean energy at all hours supporting the basic electrical needs of our customers when solar and wind are not available.
 Without nuclear energy, carbon emissions would increase due to a greater reliance on carbon-emitting fossil fuels to fill the inevitable energy void during periods of low renewable generations, such as after sunset.
 Nuclear energy can facilitate increased adoption of EVs and improve the environment by supplying zero-emission energy to charge EVs and large-scale batteries.

-Additionally, as the nation’s only nuclear plant not located on a body of water, Palo Verde recycles more than 20 billion gallons of wastewater annually from surrounding municipalities to cool the plant.
-This represents more than 37% of all effluent used in Arizona.
+Additionally, as the nation’s only nuclear plant that is not located on a body of water, Palo Verde recycles more than 20 billion gallons of wastewater annually from surrounding municipalities to cool the plant.
+This represents more than 35% of all effluent used in Arizona.

 • APS ranks fourth nationally for the percentage of residential customers with rooftop solar systems

 Renewable Energy Portfolio.
-In 2006, the Arizona Corporate Commission (ACC) adopted the Renewable Energy Standard (RES).
+In 2006, the Arizona Corporation Commission (ACC) adopted the Renewable Energy Standard (RES).
 Under the RES, electric utilities that are regulated by the ACC must supply an increasing percentage of their retail electric energy sales from eligible renewable resources, including solar, wind, biomass, biogas and geothermal technologies.
-The renewable energy requirement is 12% of retail electric sales in 2022 and increases annually until it reaches 15% in 2025.
+The renewable energy requirement is 13% of retail electric sales in 2023 and increases annually until it reaches 15% in 2025.

-At the end of 2022, APS had a diverse portfolio of existing and planned renewable resources totaling 3,894 MW, including solar, wind, geothermal, biomass and biogas.
-Of this portfolio, 2,418 MW are currently in operation and 1,476 MW are under contract for development or are under construction.
-Renewable resources in operation include 264 MW of facilities owned by APS, 736 MW of long-term purchased power agreements, and an estimated 1,418 MW of customer-sited, third-party owned distributed energy resources.
+To date, APS has a diverse portfolio of existing and planned renewable resources totaling 5,010 MW, including solar, wind, geothermal, biomass and biogas.
+Of this portfolio, 3,072 MW are currently in operation and 1,938 MW are under contract for development or are under construction.
+Renewable resources in operation include 415 MW of facilities owned by APS, 1,034 MW of long-term purchased power agreements, and an estimated 1,623 MW of customer-sited, third-party owned distributed energy resources.

 APS’s strategy to achieve its RES requirements includes executing purchased power contracts for new facilities, ongoing development of distributed energy resources and procurement of new facilities to be owned by APS.
-In May 2022, APS issued a Request for Proposal (RFP) to address resource needs for 2025 and beyond.
-The 2022 RFP solicits competitive proposals for approximately 1,000 MW to 1,500 MW of resources, including up to 600 MW to 800 MW of renewable resources to meet the needs of 2025 and 2026 while also considering resources that can be online as late as 2027.
-The 2022 RFP stopped accepting bids on July 15, 2022, and APS sent notifications to shortlisted bidders on September 23, 2022.
-As a result of the 2022 RFP, and as of December 31, 2022, APS has signed a PPA for 300 MW of solar plus energy storage resources and a PPA for 216 MW of wind resources.
-Once APS secures those important resources and closes out the 2022 RFP, APS intends to issue APS’s next RFP to address future resource needs.
+In June 2023, APS issued a Request for Proposal (RFP) to address resource needs for 2026 and beyond.
+The 2023 RFP solicited competitive proposals for approximately 1,000 MW of resources, including at least 700 MW of renewable resources, with proposed projects coming into service beginning in 2026 through 2028.
+Once APS secures those important resources and closes out the 2023 RFP, APS intends to issue APS’s next RFP to address future resource needs.

-Learn more about our Integrated Resource Plan and RFP expansion for APS- owned solar.
+Learn more about our Integrated Resource Plan and All-source Request for Proposal.

-APS’s demand-response programs use a virtual network of smart home products, like thermostats, water heaters, and energy storage to reduce energy use on Arizona’s hottest summer days and shift energy demand to when more solar power is available.
+APS’s demand response programs use a virtual network of smart home products, like thermostats, water heater, and energy storage to reduce energy use on Arizona’s hottest summer days and shift energy demand to when more solar power is available.
 Chief among the programs connected to the APS virtual power plant is the company’s signature residential thermostat program, APS Cool Rewards.
-With more than 73,800 residential smart thermostats enrolled, customers benefit from incentives, discounts, and energy-savings options for voluntarily conserving energy.
-APS Cool Rewards boasts a capability of shedding more than 100 MW of energy from APS’s smart grid.
+With more than 83,538 residential smart thermostats enrolled, customers benefit from incentives, discounts, and energy-savings options for voluntarily conserving energy.
+APS Cool Rewards boasts a capability of shedding more than 145 MW of dispatchable peak capacity to help meet demand for energy on hot summer days.
 This energy avoidance saves customers money, helps the environment, and builds a more robust electrical grid.
-APS has a 2023 goal of reaching 100,000 thermostats to provide over 130 MW of summer capacity.
+APS set a 2023 goal of reaching 100,000 thermostats to provide over 150 MW of summer capacity.

 Learn more about the role of our customers, virtual power plant and customer programs.